wp-plugins/gravity-forms-pdf-extended/README.txt

 == Changelog ==

 = 3.3.3 =
-* Bug - Correctly call javascript to control admin area drop down
+* Bug - Correctly call javascript to control admin area 'View PDFs' drop down
 * Bug - Some users still reported incorrect RAM.
 Convert MB/KB/GB values to M/K/G as per the PHP documentation.
 * Housekeeping - Show initilisation prompt on all admin area pages instead of only on the Gravity Forms pages